wp-plugins/watu/readme.txt

 3. You can add unlimited number of questions in each exam, and each question can of single-answer, multiple-answer, or open-end type.

 == Changelog ==

+= Changes in 2.4.1 =
+- You can now be notified by email when someone takes a quiz

 = Changes in 2.4 =
 - Quizzes can now require user login.
 Depending on whether "Anyone can register" is selected in your main settings page, a register link will also be shown when non-logged in user tries to access such quiz